© Duck Creek Ridge Owners Association. All Rights Reserved.

 If you have any questions about this Fire Council project or need assistance in completing the form, please contact DCROA board member Lynn Larson by text at (702) 301-9180 or email at [email protected]

-The Kane County Special Services District has been working to prepare a permanent dumpster site immediately across Highway 14 from Duck Creek Ridge Road (just beyond the horse-back ride area but before the Fire Station).
-Weather conditions have hindered the progress of construction for the new site, but an access road and basic site preparation have been completed.
+A permanent dumpster site immediately across Highway 14 from Duck Creek Ridge Road (just beyond the horse-back ride area but before the Fire Station) is available for all area residents.
 The County will continue to make improvements on the dumpster site.
-The roll-off dumpster on the DCROA parking lot (Lot 113) has been removed.
-Kane County assumes full responsibility of clean up, snow removal on the lot, (road snow removal is already in place), clean-up of hazardous and dangerous waste material.
+Kane County assumes full responsibility of clean up, snow removal on the lot, plus clean-up of hazardous or dangerous waste material.

 We are counting on everyone to:

 DO NOT DUMP asbestos, paint, tires, gas bottles, appliances, furniture, fluorescent tubes, toxic or corrosive materials, liquids, and / or solvents.
 Should you see someone improperly dumping or note problems in the area of the dumpster please contact:

 If you notice a fire or smoke, please contact:

 The Fire Department at 911 if an emergency or (435) 682-3225 for a non-emergency